nextgis/docs_ngcom/source/create.rst

    The Team section of the Personal Account

 By default, the team includes the owner of the Premium subscription (see :numref:`First_administrator`).
-The owner can add team members by clicking the **Add** button and finding them using their NextGIS ID user name (see :numref:`teamlist_users`).
+The owner can add team members by clicking the **Add** button and finding them by using their NextGIS ID username (see :numref:`teamlist_users`).
 Team members must already be registered on my.nextgis.com.
 The username can be seen in the `profile <https://my.nextgis.com/>`_.
+Team member will have Free plan under subscription, it's normal, he/she will also have access Premium-functionality.

-If the user has forgotten his username and cannot login to his profile, he can `restore <https://docs.nextgis.com/docs_ngcom/source/faq_webgis.html#access-recovery-and-passwords>`_ access.
+If the user has forgotten his username and cannot login, he can `restore <https://docs.nextgis.com/docs_ngcom/source/faq_webgis.html#access-recovery-and-passwords>`_ access.

 .. figure:: _static/First_administrator_en.png
    :name: First_administrator